-We describe in this information statement the building products businesses to be transferred in connection with the spin-off and the Quanex Building Products merger as if the building products businesses were our businesses.
+We describe in this information statement the building products businesses to be transferred in connection with the spin-off and the Quanex Building Products merger as if the building products businesses.
 However, we will not conduct any operations separate from Quanex Corporation prior to the Quanex Building Products merger.